eWaterCycle/grpc-versions/README.md

 ## Add new version

 1. Adjust grpc version in [.github/workflows/dist.yml](.github/workflows/dist.yml)
-2. Commit & push to trigger GH Action Job
-3. Download artifacts from job
-4. Create a release with right version
+2. Create a release with same version
+3. Wait for job to add tarballs to release
-5. Update versions-manifest.json
+4. Update versions-manifest.json with new version and tarballs